wrightdylan/advent-of-code-2024/README.md

 7. Day 7... good old ADS classes.
 It could be a bit faster though. *Now 10x faster*
 8. Solutions work better when there are no typos.
 Who knew?
 9. Day 10 part 2 was inadvertently solved before part 1 :sweat_smile:
+10. Day 11 - The order of the stones being preserved is irrelevant.
+Ignore it.